GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/README.md

   solution.
 * the BigQuery [Data Owner role](https://cloud.google.com/bigquery/docs/control-access-to-resources-iam#required_roles)
   on the datasets containing the GA4 and Ads data exports.
-Required to grant data read access to a service account which w created by the Terraform scripts.
+Required to grant data read access to a service account which will be created by the Terraform scripts.
 Follow the BigQuery [documentation](https://cloud.google.com/bigquery/docs/control-access-to-resources-iam#grant_access_to_a_dataset) on how to grant this permission on a dataset level.